prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 keyring tokens, etc.

-Furthermore every command in this sub-section can be run in the main system, no need to run anything from a live CD or an initramfs shell.
+Furthermore every command in this sub-section can be run in the main system, no need to reboot into a live CD or an initramfs shell.

 Before copying content of the `/boot` directory, remount it read-only to make sure data is not modified while it's being copied: